Thursday, 9am - 12pm and 1pm - 5pm

 Deportation Defense Clinic (registration) ($30)

-While IIBA does not offer deportation defense services, the Oakland Office hosts a Deportation Defense Clinic every second and fourth Tuesday of the month from 3:00 to 7:00 pm.
+The Oakland Office hosts a Deportation Defense Clinic every second and fourth Thursday of the month from 9:00 to 12:00 pm and from 1:00 to 5:00 pm.
 At the clinic, reputable deportation defense attorneys gather at the Oakland Office to provide individual consultations.
 Please call 510-451-2846 x 301 to register.
 The Deportation Defense consultation fee is $30.

 Visit our List of Services page for a more detailed list of the services our offices provide.